RichiH/vcsh/README.md

 # Index #

+1. Contact
-1. Introduction
+2. Introduction
-2. Overview
+3. Overview
-3. Getting Started
+4. Getting Started
-4. Usage
+5. Usage

+# 1 Contact #

+There are several ways to get in touch with the author and a small but committed community around the general idea of version controlling your (digital) life.

+* IRC: #vcs-home on irc.oftc.net

+* Mailing list: vcs-home@lists.madduck.net

+* Pull requests or issues on https://github.com/RichiH/vcsh

-# 1 Introduction #
+# 2 Introduction #

 vcsh allows you to have several git repositories, all maintaining their working trees in $HOME without clobbering each other.
 That, in turn, means you can have